Green Chilli Sauce Recipe (Indo Chinese)

 Prepare The Chillies

-Tip – I will always suggest you wear gloves while handling chilies as they may cause burn in your hands.
+Tip: I always suggest wearing gloves while handling chilies, as they may burn your hands.

 Cook The Chillies